Super Safety Guide 2026: Forced Reset Selectors for AR-15 (FRT, Binary) header image

 The Big Advantage

-With a Super Safety, you can run a Geissele SSA-E, LaRue MBT-2S, or any quality mil-spec trigger in normal semi-auto mode with all the benefits of a crisp, light pull—then flip to the forced reset position when you want rapid fire.
+With a Super Safety, you can run a Geissele SSA-E or other compatible trigger in normal semi-auto mode with all the benefits of a crisp, light pull, then flip to the forced reset position when you want rapid fire.
+Most triggers need minor material removed from the trigger tail for cam engagement, but you keep your trigger investment.
 Traditional FRTs and binary triggers lock you into their included trigger with no option for a premium fire control experience.
-Plus, super safeties avoid the unintended discharge risk that comes with binary triggers firing on release.

 How a Super Safety Works